bestie/terrestrial/README.md

 The aim is to provide a convenient way to query and persist graphs of Ruby objects (think models with associations), while keeping those object completely isolated and decoupled from the database.

 In contrast to Ruby's many [active record](http://martinfowler.com/eaaCatalog/activeRecord.html) implementations, domain objects require no special inherited or mixed in behavior in order to be persisted.

-Built on top of Jeremy Evans' [Sequel library](https://github.com/jeremyevans/sequel), excellent database support, querying and migrations come as standard from a trusted source.

 Features include:
 * Associations (belongs_to, has_many, has_many_through)